webplatform/docs/tutorials/box_model/index.md

   margin-left: 24px;
 }</syntaxhighlight>

-The result looks like [[http://code.webplatform.org/gist/11429785|This Live Example]]
+The result looks like this [http://code.webplatform.org/gist/11429785 Live Example].

 ==More details==

 When you use margins and padding to adjust the way elements are laid out, your style rules interact with the browser's defaults in ways that can be complex.
 Different browsers lay elements out differently.
 The results might look similar until your stylesheet changes things.
 Sometimes this can make your stylesheet give surprising results.

 To get the result you want, you might have to change your document's markup.
-The next page of this tutorial has more information on this.
-For detailed information about padding, margins and borders, see the [[Box model]] reference page.
+Other tutorials in this series have more information on this.

 == Action: Adding borders ==